 This is another best practice to create a complete inventory of the source and the destination target environment.
 Before putting them for migrating from one M365 tenant to another.

-You should be aware of what to migrate and what to leave behind with all the user accounts data sizes they are having, including email and OneDrive.
+You should be aware of what to migrate and what to leave behind with all the user account data sizes they have, including email and OneDrive.
 Once you complete this step, then there is nothing more important left behind.

 - Now It’s Time to Plan the Migration

 Once you determine the number of data and user accounts that need to be migrated, then it’s time to plan the migration process.
-As the organization should also be aware of the downtime involved in this process.
+The organization should also be aware of the downtime involved in this process.

 And mostly they cannot afford the downtime that it may take.
 As it can hamper the running of business activities.
 Therefore, phase migration would be the best option to do hands-on as you can determine the user work productivity throughout the whole migration process.